- Have you ever wanted to live abroad and experience a foreign culture, meet new people and learn a foreign language?

 Where to find more information?

-More detailed information on ERASMUS+ is available at the European Commission's website.
+More detailed information on ERASMUS+ is available at the European Commission's website and in our Student Guidebook.
 For information how to apply, deadlines, etc, please contact the International Relations Office of your university.

 Finally, you can contact your local Erasmus Student Network section, most of our volunteers have experienced the Erasmus+ programme and will be able to guide you through its secrets.